VermaAyush2k4/Aspects_based_financial_sentiment_analysis/README.md

 9) Evaluation Metrices : MSE and MAE

-10) Creatign model as sentiment_model.pkl in which we can predict any sentiment scores of any sentences along with its aspects.
+10) Creating model as sentiment_model.pkl in which we can predict any sentiment scores of any sentences along with its aspects(tested in IT457_final_result.ipynb).

 ## User Interface Design :

+In input.csv we took 12 samples which consists of sentences and its aspects for testing this model (sentiment_model.pkl) and this done with user interface design used as : html,CSS,flask.

+The given figure main page we took input from input.csv file any row and after predict button it will go to result page:

 <img width="833" alt="userinterfacedesign" src="https://github.com/user-attachments/assets/2806c16b-2c04-4c4e-be75-a390ad3c98c7">

+The 2 figures shows the output of particular sentences which we passed in input :

 <img width="874" alt="userinterfacedesign1" src="https://github.com/user-attachments/assets/afcb502b-1d89-48ab-9652-7897d7a5e799">